by Rick Kilby from the Summer 2014 edition of Reflections Magazine

 The 1945 Cherokee Junior High School Glee Club presents “When the Moon Rises.”
 Cherokee School, designed by Orlando architect Howard M. Reynolds, opened in 1927 as a junior high school.
 Reynolds designed many Orlando area schools in the early 20th century.

-Local architectural historian John Dalles states that this beautiful Mediterranean Revival building features elaborate details like a ceramic torch in relief symbolizing enlightenment, and omniscient owls, symbols of wisdom.
+Central Florida architectural historian John Dalles has underscored the rich architectural details used in the Mediterranean Revival-style Cherokee School building, including a ceramic torch in relief symbolizing enlightenment, arched doorways, and omniscient owls, symbols of wisdom.

-According to Orlando historian Steve Rajtar, Kaley Elementary was a WPA project constructed in 1936 created with eight-pound bricks formerly used as pavers on Kaley Street.
-The building is still in use today by Orange County Public Schools.
+According to historian Steve Rajtar, Kaley Elementary was built in 1936 by the federal Works Progress Administration using eight-pound bricks that had previously paved Kaley Street.
+Designed by Orlando architect Maurice Kressley, Kaley remains in use today by Orange County Public Schools.

-Also designed by Howard M. Reynolds, the Marks Street School opened in 1925.
-Below: Like the former Delaney Elementary, it is used as a senior center by the City of Orlando today.
+Like Cherokee School, Marks Street Elementary was also designed by Howard M. Reynolds, It opened in 1925.
+Below: Like the former Delaney Elementary, Marks Street is used as a senior center by the City of Orlando today.

 Another Howard M. Reynolds design, Princeton Elementary opened in 1926.
-The College Park school is still open for elementary students today.
+The College Park school is still serves elementary students today.